 sh create_db.sh

 Create add-contact.sh.
-This script interactively requests the data and writes it to the database:
+This script prompts you interactively for the details and writes them to the database:

 #!/bin/bash